 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 MBA accreditation is a process that evaluates a college’s quality.
 Accredited MBA programs often have higher academic standards and can therefore boost graduates’ prospects when they enter the workforce.
-Before selecting an accredited MBA program, make sure that you understand the differences between the types of accreditation and the organizations that provide them.
+Before selecting an accredited MBA program, make sure you understand the differences between the types of accreditation and the organizations that provide them.

 What is MBA accreditation?

-    MBA accreditation is an evaluation that colleges can choose to undertake in order to demonstrate their academic standards.
+MBA accreditation is an evaluation that colleges can choose to undertake to demonstrate their academic standards.
 The accreditation process is carefully developed and peer-reviewed.
 In addition to protecting students, schools and employers, it aims to improve programming quality, management and innovation.